fstarred/c64-playground/README.md

 	sta ramcolour-1+$40
 ```

-Apply different color for each line:
+Applying different color for each line:

 ```
 	ldx #0